marco-willi/camera-trap-classifier/README.md

 4,/my_images/image4a.jpg,/my_images/image4b.jpgzebra,10
 ```

-Multiple images can be grouped into one capture event.
-During model training a random image will be chosen, also during
-the evaluation.
-Other, more sophisticated ways to handle multi-image capture events can be implemented.
+Multiple observations per capture event can be grouped.
+Note that modelling multi-label multi-class classification is not supported.
+However, the data will be processed and stored to TFRecord files but only one observation is chosen during model training and evaluation.

 ```
 id,image,species,count